Learning Different Techniques of Anomaly Detection

 What is Anomaly Detection?

-We often see the dataset having anomalies or outliers, usually defined by having different values than another dataset.
+We often see anomalies or outliers in a dataset, which are usually defined by values that differ from those of another dataset.

-Suppose we own a company and notice the font end data errors, even when our company supplies the same service, but the sales are declining.
-Here come the errors, which are termed anomalies or outliers.
+Suppose we own a company and notice the font end data errors, even when our company supplies the same service, but sales are declining.
+These errors are termed anomalies or outliers.

 Let’s take an example that will further clarify what anomaly means.